-Please note that political education must be a continuing process in all situations with the emphasis on the advantages of national unity.
+Please note that political education must be a

+continuing process in all situations with the emphasis on the advantages of national unity.

-Assistant District Commissioner.
+67-2-3

-BOKU Patrol Post, Buin Sub-District, Bougainville District.
+BOKU Patrol Post,

+Buin Sub-District,

+Bougainville District.

 2nd.
 June, 1969.

-The Assistant District Commissioner, Sub-District Office BUIN, Bougainville District.
+The Assistant District Commissioner,

+Sub-District Office BUIN,

+Bougainville District.

 Patrol Report BOKU No. 4 of 1968/69

+1. Forwarded herewith please find patrol report and map

+by Mr. Kelliher.
+Camping Allowance has been funded against this

+years allocation of funds and forwarded to RABAUL for payment by cheque.

+2. Mr. Kelliher's job was to keep the Administration

-- 1. Forwarded herewith please find patrol report and map by Mr. Kelliher.
-Camping Allowance has been funded against this years allocation of funds and forwarded to RABAUL for payment by cheque. - 2.
-Mr. Kelliher's job was to keep the Administration infermed on CRAE investigations in the JARA River area Station 4 and to communicate to the landowners explanations of these investigations.
+2. Mr. Kelliner's job was to keep the Administration informed on CRAE investigations in the JABA River area Station 4 and to communicate to the landowners explanations of these investigations.
 The area of these investigations is known as Stage 1 of the Tailings or waste deposits from the copper ore.
-It is an area of four square miles on the north bank of the JARA RIVER and enclosed by feethills rising to about 500 feet.
-In this area survey teams (L&M) are measuring levels, seismic teams (C&M) are examining soil structure, and hydrogrophers are calculating river flow. - The resident population of this area is about 30 people including infants.
-There are eight houses in three small hamlets: ITSOWAN, TAIRONANA, and NAWOKINA.
-There are three small escea gardens and a small planting of coconuts.
-The people and the ground are associated with DARENAI village.
-However, people from KORO and LPIRE say they frequently commute to this area to hunt and fish in the Jaba River. - 4.
-Mr. Kelliher's report adequately covers the work of the patrol.
+It is an area of four square miles on the north bank of the JABA RIVER and enclosed by foothills rising to about 500 feet.
+In this area survey teams (L&M) are measuring levels, seismic teams (C&M) are examining soil structure, and hydrographers are calculating river flow.

+3. The resident population of this area is about 30 people including infants.
+There are eight houses in three small hamlets; ITSOWAN, TAIRONANA, and NAWOKINA.
+There are three small cocoa gardens and a small planting of coconuts.
+The people and the ground are associated with DARENAI village. however, people from KORO and LEIRE say they frequently commute to this area to hunt and fish in the Jaba River.

+4. Mr. Kelliher's report adequately covers the work of the patrol.
 The report is well presented.